‘Heat dome’ may push Western Washington temperatures into record-breaking territory

 There’s “good potential” for breaking the record, Butwin said.
 “It’s going to be close.”

 Vancouver and other southern Washington cities could see temperatures sizzle into the mid-90s on Monday, Butwin said.
-Spokane is forecasted to reach 91 degrees.
+Spokane is forecast to reach 91 degrees.
 But, Butwin said, it’s “probably going to be warmer.”

 Temperatures are expected to drop to the upper 70s on Tuesday with the return of cool marine air.
 But another warm front is expected by Friday: Temperatures in the mid to upper 80s are on their way, with even warmer weather predicted by next weekend, Butwin said.
 “It is warmer than normal, for June at least … but it’s not unheard of.”